jpegzilla/saltlines.ruler.js/README.md

 +s.unitList
 ```

-it logs a (pretty!) list of all units available.
+it logs a list of all units available.

 ### other usage
 if you need to manually update a set of values, or get just one set of values, or anything like that, then you can call an individual method within `saltlines` (s) similar to a constructor.